 In 2016, J. Johnson won.

-In 2016, NASCAR announced the creation of a charter system (in association with the Race Team Alliance, formed in 2014), guaranteeing 36 teams' entry to all 36 races and reduced the field size to 40 cars.
+In 2016, NASCAR announced the creation of a charter system, which would guarantee 36 teams' entry to all 36 races.
+NASCAR also reduced the size of the Cup field to 40 cars.

-In 2016, all NASCAR Cup Series cars began utilizing a digital dash sold by McLaren, which included sixteen customizable preset screens.
+In 2016, all NASCAR Cup Series cars began utilizing a digital dash sold by McLaren, providing drivers with customizable preset screens and various data elements.

 In 2017, M. Truex Jr. won.

-In 2018, Chevrolet switched to the Chevrolet Camaro in the Cup Series, resulting in return of pony cars (and thus, coupe-based models) to the Cup Series.
+In 2018, Chevrolet switched to the Chevrolet Camaro in the Cup Series, leading to a return of pony cars and coupe-based models due to the sales decline of sedans in the American car market.

 In 2018, J. Logano won.